quorumcontrol/tupelo-docs/docs/whitepaper.md

 A cycle defines the period of time (about 1 minute) in which all Signer signature weights remain constant.
 This is necessary for all Signers to transition among protocol states in a consistent fashion and to agree on justifications such as proof of deadlock.

 Every Signer’s signature weight is based on their current balance (their initial deposit plus rewards minus penalties) at the beginning of the cycle.
-Rewards for signed messages about blocks proposed in cycle $$C$$ are calculated and assessed in cycle $$C+6$$.
+Rewards for signed messages about blocks proposed in cycle $C$ are calculated and assessed in cycle $C+6$.

 Cycle boundaries are determined by local clocks, which are not synchronized.
 Thus every conflict set to be resolved needs to be associated with a single cycle.
 This is done by specifying a cycle in the `PROPOSE` message.
-The cycle for a conflict set is the lowest cycle among all conflicting proposals, taking into account that all Signers in cycle $$C$$ will discard any messages corresponding to proposals specifying cycle $$< C-4$$.
+The cycle for a conflict set is the lowest cycle among all conflicting proposals, taking into account that all Signers in cycle $C$ will discard any messages corresponding to proposals specifying cycle $< C-4$.

 The cycle associated with a conflict set is used as a timeout on conflict set resolution process.
-Specifically, if a block extending some tip $$T$$ is proposed in cycle $$C$$ has not been locally committed by the end of cycle $$C+4$$, then the Signer discards the associated conflict set and ignores any subsequent messages regarding $$T$$ except for a `COMMIT` signed by ⅔ Signers, which informs the Signer that the Chain Tree has an updated tip.
-Signers who are assigned to the Rewards Committees for $$T$$ (described below) retain their conflict sets until the end of $$C+6$$.
-The timeout ensures that after 4 cycles consensus will either be reached or abandoned, allowing 2 full cycles for the Rewards Committees for $$T$$ to reach a steady state from which they can calculate and assess rewards and penalties.
+Specifically, if a block extending some tip $T$ is proposed in cycle $C$ has not been locally committed by the end of cycle $C+4$, then the Signer discards the associated conflict set and ignores any subsequent messages regarding $T$ except for a `COMMIT` signed by ⅔ Signers, which informs the Signer that the Chain Tree has an updated tip.
+Signers who are assigned to the Rewards Committees for $T$ (described below) retain their conflict sets until the end of $C+6$.
+The timeout ensures that after 4 cycles consensus will either be reached or abandoned, allowing 2 full cycles for the Rewards Committees for $T$ to reach a steady state from which they can calculate and assess rewards and penalties.

 #### Reward and Penalty Calculation and Assessment